chimera-suite/chimera-suite.github.io/docs/index.md

 - [__OntopSpark__](https://github.com/chimera-suite/OntopSpark): an extension of the  Ontop Ontology Based Data Access (OBDA) system, which uses Apache Spark as a query processing engine for accessing the data stored in data lakes.
 The integration of a distributed data processing engine such as Apache Spark allows exploiting the Ontop data integration capabilities at its maximum potential, as it brings all the advantages of velocity and parallel computation typical of a distributed system to the task of solving a SPARQL query.

-- [__PySPARQL__](https://github.com/chimera-suite/PySPARQL): a library that allows the users to query a SPARQL endpoint using a python notebook, process the response inside Apache Spark, and eventually store the Spark DataFrame/GraphFrame into the data lake.
+- [__PySPARQL__](https://github.com/chimera-suite/PySPARQL): a library that allows the users to query a SPARQL endpoint using a python notebook, process the response inside Apache Spark, and eventually store the Spark DataFrame / GraphFrame into the data lake.

 ## Scope